5 Traditional Dance and Music in Morocco

-Traditional dance and music have played an important role in every culture Including Moroccan culture, such music and dance would give joy to every special occasion.
+Traditional dance and music have played an important role in every culture Including Moroccan culture.
+Such music and dance would give joy to every special occasion.
 For every generation, it’s a very important cultural tradition for Amazigh people in Morocco as well as in the whole of North Africa.
-Through this article, we travel through Morocco music history to introduce its traditional dances and art as well as its music instruments.
+Through this article, we travel through Morocco music history to introduce its traditional dances and art, as well as its musical instruments.

-Due to the promises of globalization, Moroccans have begun to shun their traditions in favor of more modern practices, In addition, religion made this music and dance not preferable to practice.
-These reasons put Moroccan traditional music and dance in the way of disappearance however it is the encouragement and efforts that some associations and locals do, to involve it in the modern lifestyle and participating in some big festivals in Morocco
+Due to the promises of globalization, Moroccans have begun to shun their traditions in favor of more modern practices.
+In addition, religion made this music and dance not preferable to practice.
+These reasons put Moroccan traditional music and dance in the way of disappearance however, it is the encouragement and efforts that some associations and locals do, to involve it in the modern lifestyle and participate in some big festivals in Morocco

 Ahidous is both music and dancing traditional Amazigh dance and music in Morocco Mountains, performed by both men and women as a line or circle.
-This traditional Music dance is well known in the region of the Middle Atlas mountains, as well as in southeast Morocco especially in Jbel Saghro.
-During the wedding in Morocco, this is the best entertainment as well as an opportunity to find a future wife for the young people.
+This traditional Music dance is well known in the region of the Middle Atlas mountains, as well as in southeast Morocco, especially in Jbel Saghro.
+During the wedding in Morocco, this is the best entertainment, and as an opportunity to find a future wife for the young people.

-Men would wear white Jallaba with the hood, turbans tied on their head, while women dress with different clothing depending on the region, with different jewelry.
+Men would wear white Jallaba with the hood, turbans tied on their heads.
+Women dress in different clothing, depending on the region, with different jewelry.
 Men hold the Idgem/Tallount, The special drumming instrument, singing poetry that women repeat its first part.
 The singing would take different subjects such as love, hope, bride, groom, wish…

-Ahwach is an Amazigh Dance performed by men and women on the opposite sides, playing drums and singing poets along with, this is the major dance for Amazigh people on the High Atlas mountains and sous region, typically during the wedding it’s an event that everybody is waiting for after the meals.
-The Ahwach dance mainly played during the wedding, although last 10 years Ahwach become one of the best performances in several Festivals in Morocco.
+Ahwach is an Amazigh Dance performed by men and women on the opposite sides.
+Playing drums and singing poets along with.
+This is the major dance for Amazigh people on the High Atlas mountains and sous region.
+Typically during the wedding, it’s an event that everybody is waiting for after the meals.
+The Ahwach dance is mainly played during the wedding.
+Last 10 years Ahwach has become one of the best performances in several Festivals in Morocco.

-Ahwach dance may slightly be different from a region to another, but still, it is the best joyful and convivial dance and music that you may attend if you visit one of the small villages in the Atlas mountains.
+Ahwach dance may slightly be different from one region to another.
+Still, it is the best joyful and convivial dance and music that you may attend if you visit one of the small villages in the Atlas mountains.

 One of the old Moroccan folkloric Music dances in the Sahara in regions of Zagora played like a band with a lot of drumming instruments.
-Men and women side by side they sing following the signs of the leader, who usually stands in front of the band.
+Men and women stand side by side, they sing following the signs of the leader, who usually stands in front of the band.
 All in once they clap hands and sing poets.
-This dance still performs during special events such as big weddings or in some famous Music festivals in Morocco.
+This dance is still performed during special events such as big weddings or in some famous Music festivals in Morocco.

-Rokba dance Was a very famous performance during the war back in time when Draa valley was a tribunal society, nowadays Rakba performed at weddings and large community events within the southern villages of the valley.
+Rokba Dance Was a very famous performance during the war back in time when Draa valley was a tribunal society.
+Nowadays Rakba performed at weddings and large community events within the southern villages of the Moroccan valleys.